Tipping in Orlando, Florida, USA.

 Tipping here in the UK is becoming more and more common but as a general rule we do not tip.
 In the USA tipping is normal and is part of their custom, especially for service staff like Porters, Chamber Maids and Restaurant Staff.

-It's easy to argue that the USA restaurants should pay their staff the full wage so that the need for tipping is removed.
-If this happened then the menu prices would go up inline with what they are here in the UK.
+It's easy to argue that the USA restaurants, transport and hotels should pay their staff the full wage so that the need for tipping is removed.
+If this happened then the prices would increase inline with what they are here in the UK.
+The charge for providing a service (the "tip") is often considered separate to the cost of the basic item itself and therefore this needs to be factored in when considering the overall price.
+Remember - it's a cultural thing; in the USA the custom is to tip so if you are travelling to the USA then make sure you budget for the tips.

-The standard tip in a full service restaurant is 15% - 20% of the total bill.
-If you are using a discount coupon the tip should still be based on the full price not the discounted price.
+The standard tip in a full service restaurant is around 15% - 20% of the total bill.
+If you are using a discount coupon the tip is based on the full price not the discounted price.

 If you receive exceptional service then show your appreciation with a larger tip.

-- For off-site self service buffets the tip is usually less than you would leave for a table service restaurant.
-12% would be about right.
+- For off-site self-service buffets the tip is usually less than you would leave for a table service restaurant.
+10% would be about right.

 - Restroom attendants are usually tipped $1.